 Read up on the importance of implementing an S.E.L. curriculum.
 (You may have already done this).
 It will help you get an idea of the basic framework and impact of the program.
 Here are a few resources to check out on established programs using best practices.

 - CASEL Guide for Social Emotional Learning Programs for Middle School and High School, 2015

 - Social Emotional Learning in High School: How Three Urban High Schools Engage, Educate, and Empower Youth

 - 25 Resources For Social Emotional Learning

 Collaborate or consult with the school counselor or social worker.
 They tend to be an underutilized resource, They’re trained in and have a wealth of knowledge on S.E.L. topics.
 (They just call them social-emotional or life-skills).
 Many have spent their careers compiling resources on these topics, and it’ll be a major SCORE if they already have lesson plans or activities they know are effective.

 Use these next steps for each individual topic you want to address in the class. *Remember: stay in order.

 Choose a topic.
 Identify the topics you’re required to or want to cover in your curriculum.
-Administration may have already chosen them from you.
+Your administrator may have already chosen them for you.
 If they haven’t, you can use the core competencies: Self-Awareness, Relationship Skills, Social Awareness, and Responsible Decisions Making.

 - It’s always a good idea to start with team building.
 This way you can begin to form trusting relationships with your students.